Increasing Cancer Screening: Provider Assessment and Feedback

 - Completed cervical screening by Pap test: estimated effects ranged from a 4.0 to 29.5 percentage point increase (4 study arms)

-- Completed colorectal screening by FOBT: estimated effects ranged from a 12.3 to 23.0 percentage point increase (3 study arms)
+- Completed colorectal screening by fecal occult blood test (FOBT): estimated effects ranged from a 12.3 to 23.0 percentage point increase (3 study arms)